“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 These local cultures within the larger culture give their members a sense of belonging and purpose.
 People who identify with such a culture will push themselves toward excellence in service of a common goal, like winning a game or putting on a show.
 The energy, dedication and enthusiasm that is released in this process can be overwhelming.

 Our goal as teachers is to create a classroom culture that motivates our students in the same way.
-It is something that rarely happens in academic classes — just walk down any school hallway and look at the expressions on students’ faces as they sit at their desks — but I believe that lack is largely due to a cultural expectation, an unspoken belief that such intrinsic drive is possible.
+It is something that rarely happens in academic classes — just walk down any school hallway and look at the expressions on students’ faces as they sit at their desks — but I believe that lack is largely due to a cultural expectation, an unspoken belief that joy of experiencing the intrinsic drive just doesn’t happen in classrooms.

 And yet it is possible.
 I have seen it in my own classes and in the classes of teachers I have worked with.
 When it happens, the results are often beyond imagining.